By: Team F11-1 Since: March 2020 Licence: MIT

 (by Janice)

-command allows users to reference a summarised version of the User Guide (called the command guide)
+The help command allows users to reference a summarised version of the User Guide (called the command guide)

 containing the usages of the commands and their formats, arranged in alphabetical order.
 Users may enter an

-that filters the displayed command guide.
+optional command word that filters the displayed command guide.

 command word filters out only commands which contain the command word as a substring.
 If no commands contain it